BioBoost/python_raspberry_pi_course/python_language/readme.md

 Python programs can be written very compactly and readable.
 It's syntax is notable shorter than many other high-level programming languages such as C++, Java, C#, ...
 It achieves this by
 * allowing the developer to express complex operations in a single statement using high-level data types
-* by shortening the basic syntax for example for grouping statements - grouping is done by indentation instead of parantheses
+* by shortening the basic syntax for example for grouping statements - grouping is done by indentation instead of braces
 * it is not required to declare arguments and variables

 It is also possible to extend Python using other popular programming languages such as C and C++.